 Ballistic missiles have three stages of flight: boost phase, which begins at launch and lasts until rocket engines finish; midcourse phase, the longest stage, when the projectile is on its parabolic path to the target; and terminal phase, when the detached warhead reenters the atmosphere, often traveling less than a minute to impact.

-Defeating a ballistic missile with a defensive system involves four functions: detection; discrimination (separating the missile from everything else); fire control (determining exactly where to intercept); and killing (hitting the missile with some type of interceptor).
+Defeating a ballistic missile with a defensive system involves four functions: detection, discrimination (separating the missile from everything else), fire control (determining exactly where to intercept), and killing (hitting the missile with some type of interceptor).
 However, the effectiveness of BMD systems in test trials has been mixed, and critics continue to question their value in realistic battle conditions.

 What is the history of U.S. missile defense?

 Leading defense officials in President George W. Bush's administration envisioned an integrated, layered defense capable of defeating enemy missiles on a global scale.
-Within months of assuming office, Bush notified Russia of plans to withdraw from the 1972 ABM Treaty, renamed the Ballistic Missile Defense Organization the Missile Defense Agency (PDF), and ordered the Pentagon to "proceed with fielding an initial set of missile defense capabilities" within two years.
+Within months of assuming office, Bush notified Russia of plans to withdraw from the 1972 ABM treaty, renamed the Ballistic Missile Defense Organization the Missile Defense Agency, and ordered the Pentagon to "proceed with fielding an initial set of missile defense capabilities" within two years.
 In July 2004, the first ground-based missile interceptor was installed at Fort Greely, Alaska, giving the Pentagon limited defensive capabilities on U.S. soil.

 What are the primary U.S. missile defense systems?

 The Missile Defense Agency is developing a number of systems that offer multiple opportunities to defeat limited ballistic missile attacks.
 These systems are not designed to shield against large-scale nuclear attacks from Russia and China.
-MDA has spent approximately $90 billion on missile defense systems since 2002, and plans to spend roughly $8 billion per year through 2017--or approximately 2 percent of the Pentagon's baseline budget.
+MDA has spent approximately $90 billion on missile defense systems since 2002, and plans to spend roughly $8 billion per year through 2017—approximately 2 percent of the Pentagon's baseline budget.

-The four existing BMD programs include:
+There are four existing BMD programs:

 Aegis Ballistic Missile Defense: Considered the most effective element of U.S. missile defense, this traditionally sea-based component is designed to intercept short- and medium-range ballistic missiles after takeoff or just before impact.
 As of spring 2013, there were 24 BMD-capable Aegis systems deployed on Navy warships, with the majority operating in the Pacific Fleet.
 Plans call for thirty-eight such ships by 2015.
 As of February 2013, the Pentagon says the program has had twenty-four successful intercepts out of thirty tests.